 We’re going to focus on the spacial piece because it’s very important.

 There are three different types of leadership relationships you can have with a horse:

 - Your horse does not know who the leader is.
 This happens when you are inconsistent in your presentation.
-As an example, one day you might kick your horse out of your space when he tries to come in, and the next day you let him barge into your space because he’s doing something you think is funny.
-From his perspective: on one day you were the leader and on the next day, he is.
+As an example, one day you might kick your horse out of your space when they try to come in, and the next day you let him barge into your space because she’s doing something you think is funny.
+From his perspective: on one day you were the leader and on the next day, they are.
 This drives horses crazy.
 When I hear someone say with respect to their horse on the ground that their horse is fussy, in my face or misbehaving, these are all clear indications that the horse is simply trying to get a clear response: where are you in the herd order?
 This is an easy question to answer for your horse.
 And in the few minutes it takes to answer that – with a clear and consistent demonstration of spacial ownership – you’ll find the fussiness is gone.
 In every clinic there is at least one horse/owner in this category, and within minutes the horse is calm and relaxed.
 We start our clinics off with a couple exercises to do this.
 These exercises are not done with anger or negativity – if we need to get bigger with a horse, we up our energetic presentation, not become angry or offensive.

 - The horse is aware that you are the herd leader.
 A horse in this situation can follow you both mentally and physically.
 You can now begin to earn his trust by establishing credibility – precisely what we use our obstacle and trail courses for.
 Clearly this is what we desire!

 Once we understand how horses use space and energy, and how they establish leadership, then it’s not difficult at all to clearly establish a herd position.
 We can now easily assess where our horse feels we are in the herd (above / unknown / below) by how they respond when we lead him or ask him to move.